-This page explains the five basic characteristics (or parameters) which define every option contract:
+This page explains the five basic characteristics which define every option contract:

-The use and popularity of options has been expanding rapidly in the last decades and there is a wide range of underlying assets for which options exist today.
-Perhaps the best known underlyings are single stocks (shares in companies traded in the stock market).
+The use and popularity of options has expanded in the last decades.
+Nowadays there is a wide range of underlying assets for which options exist.
+Among the most widely known are options on single stocks (shares in companies traded in the stock market).

-There are also options on various indices like the S&P500 or the VIX (volatility index).
+There are also options on indices such as the S&P500 or the VIX (volatility index).
 You can also trade options on futures, bonds, interest rates, currencies, ETFs, and many other kinds of assets or economic variables.

 There are two basic types of options, call options and put options.
 A call option gives its owner a right to buy the underlying asset, while a put option gives its owner a right to sell the underlying asset.